rust-lang/rust-wiki-backup/Note-style-guide.md

 A ```for``` loop is always preferable to a ```while``` loop unless the loop counts in a non-uniform way (making it difficult to express as a ```for```).

+# Impls

+Put `pub` modifiers on method names, not on the impls.

 # Questions and TODO